BradleyA/git-TEST-commit-automation/hooks/README.md

             ├── SA-setup.sh -> ../../EXAMPLES/SA-setup.sh
             └── SA-shellcheck-001.expected

 ====>>>  Moved from above

 **In development** ...(8/2019 - 9/2019)   **In test** ...............(9/7/2019 - )

 **WARNING**: These instructions are incomplete.
 Consider them as notes quickly drafted on a napkin rather than proper documentation!

-    git commit -m 'latest changes' <COMMIT_FILE_NAME>

-After entering the above command, Git runs any Git hooks found in \<REPOSITORY-NAME>/.git/hooks/ directory.
-Git hooks are scripts that Git executes before and/or after events.
-Two local Git hooks are included with git-TEST-commit-automation.

 **Note**   I found out about hooks and need to remember and add to the README why I added a hooks directory in the repository so the hooks can be managed by the repository . . .Hooks are per-repository and are not designed to be pushed but can be pushed.
 Similarly, the repo config isn't pushed either, nor is anything in .git/info , or a number of other things.
 Pushing and pulling only exchanges branches/tags and commit objects (and anything reachable from a commit, e.g. trees, blobs** Add something about creating a symbolic link from ../.git/hooks to this hooks directory that are managed in this repository using markit.